![]() | ||

 When scanning documents, you'll choose the option for New Batch (or open an existing batch if you have one going already).
 You're required to name the batch, but description is optional.
 Once you've named your batch, click Save and you'll be taken into the open batch.

 Prior to scanning, you'll need to make sure your scanner is selected.
-Click the drop-down box and find the make/model of your scanner in the list.
-Select it - you may be prompted with a dialog to confirm.
-Confirm the scanner in the dialog and it should now appear in the drop-down box (1).
-Once the scanner is listed, click the Scan button next to it to start the scanning process (2).
+If you do not see anything in this box you will need to turn on your scanner.
+Click the drop-down box (1) and find the make/model of your scanner in the list and select it.
+You may be prompted with a dialog to confirm.
+Confirm the scanner in the dialog and it should now appear in the drop-down box.
+Once the scanner is listed, click the Scan button next to it (2) to start the scanning process.

 After clicking Scan, a smaller dialog window will open.
 This is how you will separate your images into each document.

 There are multiple ways to scan images into document folders.
-This dialog also contains access to the scanner's settings page.
+This dialog also contains access to the Scanner Settings page.

 New Folder - When this is pressed, anything currently loaded into the scanner will be scanned and added into one document folder.